okpalan/curios-components/docs/issues/NEUMORPHISM_ACCESSIBLITY_CONCERNS.md

 ### Affected Components

 All components utilizing the current Neumorphism design system (e.g., buttons, cards, modals) are affected by this issue.

 ### Example SCSS Causing Accessibility Issues

-The below code from the `neumorphism.scss` file demonstrates the problem, where light and dark color contrast is dynamically generated but often fails to meet the contrast requirements.
+The following code snippet from the `neumorphism.scss` file demonstrates the problem, where dynamically generated light and dark color contrast often fails to meet the required WCAG contrast standards.

 ```scss
 @mixin neu($light-source: top left, $light: #e2cece, $dark: #4faa92) {